If you're here for Dungeons & Dragons content, you'll probably want to move on. Today I'm writing about Rifts. A lot.

 The ramshackle bungalows at the northern edge of Serendipity are home to scrapyard workers, petty operators, and rail laborers.
 These people unload and process the scrap and excavated technologies taken from the McComb Metal Reclamation Camp, several miles further north.
 They work hard and drink hard.
 Sandrine Quang is happy to cater to their needs, and from her sprawling establishment, the Scrap Car Saloon, she effectively rules the neighborhood that has come to be called Jugtown.

-The Quang family claims both Cajun and Vietnamese heritage.
+The Quang family claims Cajun, Creole, and Vietnamese heritage.
 They have roots in the area going back to the time before the war, where they helped to operate the Ponchartrain Vineyards once located in the town of Bush (now a half-submerged ruin).
 The Quangs are still winemakers, growing grapes not far from the Ottley farming operation, but now produce a cheap, easily manufactured variant of the spirit labeled "Rasteau Pardo Tonic Wine".
 Detractors say that the Quang wine is adulterated with corn syrup, turpentine, and less savory additives.
 Sandrine Quang insists that it is “fortified”.
 At any rate, Pardo has been popular with the local workers for generations, and the trademark one-handled glass jugs in which the beverage is sold litter the streets and corners of the neighborhood.
 It is from these discarded containers that Jugtown takes its name.

 The Quang family has its hands in more than making cheap wine.
 Sandrine's husband, Sullivan, works to ensure that the best pieces recovered from McComb find their way onto the black market.
 Her sister, Corette Quang, oversees prostitution and drug dealing in Jugtown.
 And Sandrine’s son, Orson, is directly involved in enforcing the family’s protection racket.
 (A full-conversion cyborg with the words “BOW DOWN” emblazoned on his chest, Orson Quang is among Serendipity’s least popular residents.)
 Quang family members are involved in practically all areas of business – and crime – in Jugtown.